mozuma/mozuma/docs/models/MTCNN.md

 # MTCNN

-!!! warning "Deprecated"
-    This model needs to be migrated to the latest version

-We are using `facenet-pytorch` to load pretrained MTCNN model, see `https://github.com/timesler/facenet-pytorch`.
+We are using `facenet-pytorch` to load pre-trained MTCNN model, see <https://github.com/timesler/facenet-pytorch>.

 ## Requirements

-This needs mlmodule with the mtcnn and torch extra requirements:
+This needs mlmodule with the `mtcnn` and `torch` extra requirements:

 ```bash
 pip install git+ssh://git@github.com/LSIR/mlmodule.git#egg=mlmodule[torch,mtcnn]